discordeno/guide/src/stepbystep/createtask.md

 # Creating Tasks

 Phenomenal!
-Now that you have mastered inhibitors, let's move on to one of the final parts, Tasks.
+Now that you have mastered monitors, let's move on to one of the final parts, Tasks.
 A lot of times, you will want to do something over and over again.
 To do this, you can use tasks.
 You could technically just do this with `setInterval` but, with tasks you gain a little more advantage like having